aanciaes/secure-redis-container/README.md

 2. Be aware of the redis ports with the docker run command as they may change in the `redis.conf`
 3. (Temporary) Be aware of the hard-coded paths and passwords when merging code from developement to production.

+### CAS and LAS

+To enable enclave attestation some application secrets were moved to the external [Configuration and Attestation Service (CAS)](4-2-1.scone-cas.cf).

+This means that the redis server and the attestation server need to connect to CAS in order to start.
+Production environment now needs to be always in SCONE hardware mode, and a LAS system needs to be running on the same machine as the application.

+To run LAS on production environment run `sudo docker run --rm -p 18766:18766 --device=/dev/isgx -d --name aanciaes-las sconecuratedimages/kubernetes:las-scone4.2.1`

+Secrets need to be uploaded to the CAS via curl.
+Check the `cas` folder on production code.

 ## Unsecure Redis
 (https://hub.docker.com/repository/docker/aanciaes/unsecure-redis/general)